s-r-e-e-r-a-j/GhostBuilder/README.md

 ## GhostBuilder

-GhostBuilder is a payload generator tool for creating Android, Windows, Linux, macOS, and iOS payloads using **Metasploit**.
+**GhostBuilder** is a powerful payload‑generation tool for creating Android, Windows, Linux, macOS, iOS, and other types of payloads using **Metasploit**.
 It can also inject payloads into existing APK files and sign them automatically.

 It’s designed for **ethical hacking**, **penetration testing**, and **security research** — not for illegal use.